ValuAdder Business Valuation Blog

 It is axiomatic that no business operates in a vacuum.
 General industry conditions are perhaps the biggest part of systematic risk a company faces.
 The reason it is called systematic is that you cannot avoid it by diversifying your business investment.
 The entire economy is affected, so you have to ride out the rough spots… Continue Reading

 If you look at either the build-up or CAPM cost of capital models for discount rate calculation, the elements can be broken down into two major groups: systematic and unsystematic risk.
-Systematic risk is unavoidable, you cannot diversify away from it as it affects the entire market.
-Unsystematic risk, on the other hand, is something… Continue Reading
+You cannot diversify away from the systematic risk as it affects the entire market.
+Unsystematic risk, on the other hand, is something the investors… Continue Reading

 When a business sells, the owners are supposed to allocate the purchase price across all tangible and intangible assets.
 The overage is then deemed to be due to goodwill.
 In the past, it mattered little if some of the important intangible assets were lumped together with business goodwill.
 The reason?
 There used to be little… Continue Reading